HiKapok/tf.fashionAI/README.md

-# Hourglass and CPN model in TensorFlow for 2018-FashionAI Key Points Detection of Apparel at TianChi
+# Hourglass, DHN and CPN model in TensorFlow for 2018-FashionAI Key Points Detection of Apparel at TianChi

-This repository contains codes of the re-implementent of [Stacked Hourglass Networks for Human Pose Estimation](https://arxiv.org/abs/1603.06937) and [Cascaded Pyramid Network for Multi-Person Pose Estimation](https://arxiv.org/abs/1711.07319) in TensorFlow for [FashionAI Global Challenge 2018 - Key Points Detection of Apparel](https://tianchi.aliyun.com/competition/introduction.htm?spm=5176.11409106.5678.1.95b62e48Im9JVH&raceId=231648).
-The CPN(Cascaded Pyramid Network) here has several different backbones: ResNet50, SE-ResNet50, SE-ResNeXt50, [DetNet](https://arxiv.org/abs/1804.06215) or DetResNeXt50.
+This repository contains codes of the re-implementent of [Stacked Hourglass Networks for Human Pose Estimation](https://arxiv.org/abs/1603.06937), [Simple Baselines for Human Pose Estimation and Tracking (Deconvolution Head Network)](https://arxiv.org/abs/1804.06208) and [Cascaded Pyramid Network for Multi-Person Pose Estimation](https://arxiv.org/abs/1711.07319) in TensorFlow for [FashionAI Global Challenge 2018 - Key Points Detection of Apparel](https://tianchi.aliyun.com/competition/introduction.htm?spm=5176.11409106.5678.1.95b62e48Im9JVH&raceId=231648).
+Both the CPN(Cascaded Pyramid Network) and DHN (Deconvolution Head Network) here has several different backbones: ResNet50, SE-ResNet50, SE-ResNeXt50, [DetNet](https://arxiv.org/abs/1804.06215) or DetResNeXt50.
 I have also tried [Averaging Weights Leads to Wider Optima and Better Generalization](https://arxiv.org/abs/1803.05407) to ensemble models on the fly, although limited improvement was achieved.

 The pre-trained models of backbone networks can be found here: